-In March 2019, BABS gave high skills marks to players like Max Fried (e,KK), Bo Bichette (p,s,AV) and Rowdy Tellez (p,a).
-All were No-Timers projected to open the season without a firm role.
-None would have been considered draftable in a standard mixed league, but by season's end, injuries and circumstance created opportunities for all of them.
+In March 2019, BABS gave high skills marks to players like Max Fried (e,KK) and Bo Bichette (p,s,AV).
+Both were No-Timers projected to open the season without a firm role.
+Neither would have been considered draftable in a standard mixed league, but by season's end, injuries and circumstances created opportunities for both.

-9. Use the market values as rough guides during the early part of your drafts, but by the middle rounds (round 14 or so, and later) or single dollar days, you should abandon them completely.
-By that part of the draft, most owners are focused on filling their own individual roster holes, so the ADPs/AAVs become pretty meaningless.
-Just grab who you need, or any player with the possibility of providing something positive to your team.
+9. Use the market values as rough guides during the early part of your drafts, but by the middle rounds (round 14 or so and later) or single-dollar days, you should abandon them completely.
+By that point, most owners are focused on filling their own individual roster holes, so the ADPs/EAVs become meaningless.
+Just grab who you need or any player who could potentially provide something positive to your team.

-Chapter 13 BABS in Keeper Leagues
+Chapter 14 BABS in Keeper Leagues

 When thinking about BABS in keeper leagues, it is helpful to start by defining what makes a player protectable from one season to another.
-It really comes down to one broad statement:

-Any player that you would not be able to get back in the draft at his current price, or less, is potentially protectable.
+It really comes down to one broad statement: Any player that you would not be able to get back in the draft at his current price or less is potentially protectable.